-Begin in Buffalo, exploring the city's architectural treasures, boasting five Frank Lloyd Wright homes, including the Darwin Martin Complex.
-Shop in the eclectic Elmwood neighborhood home of the Albright-Knox Art Gallery with its outstanding collection of modern art and the new Burchfield Penney Art Center at SUNY Buffalo State, which includes the world's largest public collection of works by acclaimed watercolorist Charles E. Burchfield.
+Begin in Buffalo, exploring the city's architectural treasures, boasting five Frank Lloyd Wright homes, including Graycliff and the Darwin Martin House & Complex.
+Shop in the eclectic Elmwood neighborhood home of the Albright Knox Art Gallery with its outstanding collection of modern art and the Burchfield Penney Art Center at SUNY Buffalo State, which includes the world's largest public collection of works by acclaimed watercolorist Charles E. Burchfield.

 Travel Rte 400 south to East Aurora and take a step back in time at Vidler's Five & Dime, a charming third-generation family business now the largest 5&10 variety store in the world.